 - Include your child as much as possible in talks about diagnosis and treatment.

 - Answer all questions honestly and in understandable language, including “Am I going to die?”
-(Talk with the cancer care team about ways to answer these difficult questions.)
+(Discuss ways to answer these difficult questions with the cancer care team.)

 - Listen for unasked questions, and pay attention when your child talks about fears and concerns.

 - Offer repeated reassurance that the child did not cause the cancer.

 - Encourage and help youngsters to identify and name feelings.

 - Teach that sadness, anger, and guilt are normal feelings and that it’s OK to talk about them.

 - Relieve anxiety about missing school by sharing with your child’s teacher and classmates about what’s happening, and encourage your child to share as well.